 Calamus root helps to stimulate the blood circulation.
 It is useful if you have pain and swelling which is related with rheumatism, arthritis, and gout.

 By speeding up the metabolism, calamus can aid in weight loss efforts, as well as the healing process within the body following injury or illness.

-Drinking a mild cup of this tea before bed can help to balance the hormones and induce healthy sleep.
+Drinking a mild cup of this tea before bed can help you to relax and have a restful night.

 Sweet flag gives instant relief in stomach problems.
 It clears a swollen and uncomfortable stomach and also relieves headache related with weak digestion.
 It clears flatulence, diarrhea, and colic and increases appetite.
 Sweet flag root is burnt and ground as a paste in coconut oil and is applied on belly in cases of pain.
 It has been found useful in treating anorexia, gastritis and gastric ulcers.

 Habit of smoking and chewing tobacco is not easy to break, but with calamus root, getting rid of this unhealthy addiction may not seem that difficult.
 This is because chewing the calamus root can create a dislike for the taste of tobacco.
 Also, chewing or smoking tobacco often leaves you with bad breath.
 Chewing the root can also help eliminate the odor of tobacco.